Xilinx/open-nic-shell/README.md

 [OpenNIC driver](https://github.com/Xilinx/open-nic-driver.git).

 OpenNIC shell delivers an FPGA-based NIC shell with 100Gbps Ethernet ports.
 The latest version is built with Vivado 2020.x or 2021.x.
-Currently, the supported boards include
+Currently, the supported boards include:

 - Xilinx Alveo U50, and
 - Xilinx Alveo U200, and